nim-works/nimskull/doc/intern.rst

   echo symbol.name.s
   debug(symbol)

-  # pretty prints the Nim ast, but annotates symbol IDs:
+  # pretty prints the |NimSkull| ast, but annotates symbol IDs:
   echo renderTree(someNode, {renderIds})
   if `??`(conf, n.info, "temp.nim"):
     # only output when it comes from "temp.nim"